Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 - Founders work in the accounts themselves

-- Flexible scope from consulting to done-for-you
+- Flexible scope of services, from consulting to done-for-you

 Cons